artemis-nerds/node-asbs-lib/README.md

 An `node-artemis-lib.Socket` is a subclass of EventEmitter and, as such, instead of `throw`ing errors it emits `error` events.

 Besides the errors from `net.Socket`, problems when parsing Artemis SBS packets will emit an `error` event with a `ParseError` as a parameter.
+As with `net.Socket`, this event will cause the socket to close.

+### event: `unparsed`

+Similar to the `error` event, but used for recoverable errors that shouldn't cause the socket to close, like a packet length mismatch, body parse error, etc. A `ParseError` will be provided as a parameter.

 ## Examples